redmouth/truffle_deploy.md/README.md

 ```
 contract College depends on contract Department, so
 1. you have to deploy contract Department first, copy the address of Department
-2. then when deploy contract College, paste the copied address of deployed Department to the provided CONSTRUCTOR PARAMETERS.
+2. then when deploying contract College, paste the copied address of deployed Department to the provided CONSTRUCTOR PARAMETERS.
 https://ethereum.stackexchange.com/questions/12372/how-to-deploy-multiple-contracts-which-are-dependent-in-ethereum-wallet